hyunguboy/IgorPro_MiscTools/README.md

 ## HKang_VaporPressClausClap.ipf

 Calculates the vapor pressure using the Clausius-Clapeyron equation.
+Requires enthalpy of vaporization and a reference vapor pressure at some temperature.